ProdigiousPython/ProdigiousPython/README.md

 Welcome to Python Workshop 🐍

-Idea of Python workshop is too be different from the traditional books.
+Idea of Python Workshop is to be different from the traditional books.

 We wanted Python Workshop to be: